The DVSM Leadership Team work together to plan, implement, monitor, support and celebrate achievements in the organisation.

 Chief Executive Officer

-Sal has worked in strategy and development roles within human services for 20 years in London and Sydney.
-She joined Domestic Violence Service Management in 2015 where she established Sightlines – the Professional Services Division driving change in services and system design to reduce violence and improve responses for people experiencing Domestic and Family Violence.
+Sal has worked in strategy and development roles within human services for twenty years in London and Sydney.
+She joined Domestic Violence Service Management (DVSM) in 2015 where she established a professional services division, Sightlines, to support improved social, service and system awareness and responses to people experiencing Domestic and Family Violence (DFV) and other adversities.

 Sal is known for her strategic and purposeful approach to working with others, creating common ground amongst stakeholders with differing goals and motivations.
 Sal’s legacy is in developing the leadership of others and distilling clear ways to understand and make progress through complexity.
-Sal is a certified Work Place Mediator, Action Learning Facilitator and Certified Brain Based Coach, and is passionate about connecting people to people, people to ideas, and ideas to ideas.
+Sal is passionate about connecting people to people, people to ideas, and ideas to ideas.

 Community and Culture Manager (cross-services)